 She wasn't trying to GET an appointment anymore.
 She was GIVING information about a resource that could help his business.
 Completely different energy.
 The appointment happened naturally because the prospect felt helped, not pressured.

 Knowing the concept is one thing.
 Executing it on your 40th dial of the day is another.
-Here's what giving mode sounds like in the specific situations that trip up most salespeople in B2B sales.
+Here's what giving mode sounds like in the specific situations that trip up most salespeople.

 Scenario 4: After a String of Rejections.
-You've been told "not interested" four times in a row.
 Getting mode says: "I need the next one to say yes to make up for these losses."
 That desperation bleeds into your voice.
 Giving mode says: "Those four businesses didn't need this gift today.
 The next one might."
-That reframe keeps your energy clean and your voice confident — which is exactly what makes the fifth call the one that books.
+That reframe keeps your energy clean and your voice confident.

 Scenario 5: The Prospect Who's Already Interested.
 This is the trap nobody talks about.
 A prospect says "Yeah, tell me more" and suddenly your getting mode kicks into overdrive.
 You start dumping features, benefits, pricing hints — trying to CLOSE instead of continuing to GIVE.
 Giving mode stays disciplined: "Great — the best way to explore this is a focused 15-minute conversation where we can look at your specific situation.
 Tuesday at 10 or Wednesday at 2?"
 You gave them enough to be curious.
 Now give them the appointment.
 Don't give away the whole meeting on the cold call.

-Let me get specific about how this shift sounds on actual calls across the industries where appointment setting matters most:
+Here's how the shift sounds on actual calls across the industries where appointment setting matters most:

 For advertising sales appointment setting: Instead of "Would you like to advertise?" try "We want to make sure you know how to reach the specific affluent customers in your area who are actively looking for businesses like yours."